spring-guides/gs-integration/README.md

 Summary
 -------
 Congratulations!
-You have just developed a simple application that uses Spring Integration to fetch tweets from Twitter, process them, and write them to a file.
-There's a lot more that Spring Integration can do
+You have developed a simple application that uses Spring Integration to fetch tweets from Twitter, process them, and write them to a file.

 [zip]: https://github.com/springframework-meta/gs-accessing-facebook/archive/master.zip
 [u-war]: /understanding/war